koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Let's move on to the defining instance.

 createInstance and createTextInstance are important, they return an instance that we use in the host config.
-You can return any value as an instance.

 ReactDOM uses DOM APIs like createElement and createTextNode for these functions.
 So ReactDOM returns a DOM node from the functions.